ISO 14971 and the Risk Management of Medical Devices

 Navigating the evolving regulatory landscape in the UK poses challenges, particularly for manufacturers of Class I medical devices and Class A IVDs.
 Achieving compliance entails not only obtaining UKCA certification but also adhering to stringent regulatory requirements, including product registration with the Medicines and Healthcare products Regulatory Agency (MHRA), the UK’s regulatory authority for medical devices.
 For manufacturers based outside the UK, appointing a Responsible Person is essential for facilitating regulatory compliance and market entry.

 As the UK government continues to refine its regulatory framework post-Brexit, manufacturers must remain vigilant and adaptable.
-Public consultations and stakeholder engagements play a crucial role in shaping future regulations, with anticipated changes set to come into effect by 2025.
-These regulatory developments may encompass a wide range of areas, including conformity assessment procedures, labeling requirements, post-market surveillance obligations, and clinical data requirements.
+Public consultations and stakeholder engagements play a crucial role in shaping future regulations, with anticipated changes set to come into effect by 2025-2028.
+These regulatory developments may encompass a wide range of areas, including conformity assessment procedures, labelling requirements, post-market surveillance obligations, and clinical data requirements.

 Patient Guard is at the forefront of assisting manufacturers in navigating the complexities of UK regulatory compliance.
 Our multidisciplinary team of regulatory experts offers a comprehensive suite of services tailored to meet the diverse needs of medical device manufacturers.
 From crafting new Technical Files for companies entering the UK market to updating existing documentation to align with UKCA marking requirements, we provide strategic guidance and practical solutions to ensure compliance and market success.